ethereum/consensus-specs/specs/networking/p2p-interface.md

 No security or privacy guarantees are lost as a result of choosing plaintext topic names, since the domain is finite anyway, and calculating a digest's preimage would be trivial.

 Furthermore, the Eth2 topic names are shorter than their digest equivalents (assuming SHA-256 hash), so hashing topics would bloat messages unnecessarily.

+## Why are we overriding the default libp2p pubsub `message-id`?

+For our current purposes, there is no need to address messages based on source peer, and it seems likely we might even override the message `from` to obfuscate the peer.
+By overriding the default `message-id` to use content-addressing we can filter unnecessary duplicates before hitting the application layer.

+Some examples of where messages could be duplicated:

+* A validator client connected to multiple beacon nodes publishing duplicate gossip messages
+* Attestation aggregation strategies where clients partially aggregate attestations and propagate them.
+Partial aggregates could be duplicated
+* Clients re-publishing seen messages

 ### Why are there `ATTESTATION_SUBNET_COUNT` attestation subnets?